matihost/monorepo/terraform/aws/aws-jenkins/README.md

 # show Terraform state along with current EC2 instance user_date startup script
 make show-state

-# terminates all AWS resource created with apply task
+# terminates all AWS resource created with apply task, it also proactively terminate all EC2 jenkins-agent instances.
-# Warning: it does not destroy Jenkins Agents VMs
+# Warning: it does not destroy Jenkins Master nor Agent AMIs!
-# So before running remove Jenkins Agents VMs first
-# The easiest way is to 'Delete Agent' from Jenkins UI or Terminate all 'jenkins-agent' EC2 from AWS console
+# In order to destroy them run `make clean-amis` in `prerequisites/amis/...` directories.
 make destroy
 ```